And So It Goes (film): Production

-Filming began in June 2013 in Connecticut] Shooting also took place in California and Greater Manchester.
+Filming began in June 2013 in Connecticut.
+Shooting also took place in California and Greater Manchester.

 Music

 On December 17, 2013, it was announced that Marc Shaiman had composed the music for the film.

 Release

 The first trailer for the film was released on May 9, 2014.

 Released on July 25, 2014, the film earned $4,642,329 in its opening weekend.
-Over its 10-week run, And So It Goes earned a gross in the U.S. of $15,160,801 and gross in other markets of $10,151,586 for a total box-office of $25,312,387, against a production budget of $18 million, not including marketing costs.
+Over its 10-week run, And So It Goes earned a gross in the U.S. of $15,160,801 and a gross in other markets of $10,151,586 for a total box-office of $25,312,387, against a production budget of $18 million, not including marketing costs.

 Reception

 And So It Goes received negative reviews from critics.
-On Rotten Tomatoes, it has an approval rating of 18% based on 90 reviews with the consensus: "And So It Goes aims for comedy, but with two talented actors stuck in a half-hearted effort from a once-mighty filmmaker, it ends in unintentional tragedy".
-On Metacritic, it has a weighted average score of 38 out 100 based on 31 reviews, indicating "generally unfavorable reviews".
+On Rotten Tomatoes, it has an approval rating of 16% based on 86 reviews with the consensus: "And So It Goes aims for comedy, but with two talented actors stuck in a half-hearted effort from a once-mighty filmmaker, it ends in unintentional tragedy".
+On Metacritic, it has a weighted average score of 38 out 100 based on 31 reviews, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade B+ on scale of A to F.

 Film critic Leonard Maltin gave the film a positive review, saying the film "offers juicy leading roles to stars Michael Douglas and Diane Keaton."
 Christy Lemire of Roger Ebert.com also commended the caliber of Douglas' and Keaton's performances, but gave the film 1.5 stars for its storyline, saying: "Nothing here is a spoiler.
 The outcome is evident from the poster alone".
 A review in The Washington Post review credits "the film's most alive moments" to Keaton, who channels her Annie Hall character in both her wardrobe and her singing jazz ballads in a local pub.
 While a review in The Guardian is happy to see "retirement-age characters" being featured in a film, it criticizes the "banal" plot, saying: "the story structure is so fake and so plodding".
 Film critic Richard Corliss also gave the film a negative review, saying: "And So It Goes may touch the frayed heartstrings of some older viewers, but it's pretty bad — the failed attempt to Heimlich a venerable movie genre."